slopezpereyra/EEG-artifacts/README.md

 ![PSD (image zoomed to show frequencies up to 40 Hz)](https://i.ibb.co/F5pD0Hn/PSD.png)

 We may also compute the spectogram of a specific EEG channel.
-For example, here's the spectogram of the C4-A1 (artifact-contaminated) channel.
+For example, here's the spectogram of the C4-A1 (artifact-contaminated) channel from the start of the record to the sixth minute.

 ```
-spectogram(s, channel=4, hcolors=10) # hcolors determines number of
+x <- subset_eeg(eeg, 0, 360)
-									# colors in the palette
+spectogram(s, channel=4, hcolors=10) # hcolors determines number of colors in the palette
 ```

 ![enter image description here](https://i.ibb.co/HqJCTDg/Screenshot-from-2022-12-05-13-34-03.png)